Pop Quiz: What makes the best guard dog breed?

 Reserved and suspicious of strangers, yet pleasant and amiable with family members.
 If you’re looking for a small dog to guard your apartment, don’t look past the Schipperke!

 To sum up, the best guard dog breeds are those that combine strength and intelligence regardless of size and natural aggression.
 Please bear in mind, even the best guard dogs don’t perform well if not adequately trained and exercised regularly.
-Dogs are a huge responsibility, if you’re only getting one for safety, you may be better off purchasing an alarm system for you home.
+Dogs are a huge responsibility, if you’re only getting one for safety, you may be better off purchasing an alarm system.
 However, if you’re willing to invest the time and want a lifelong companion, you can’t do better than these breeds!